Artboards typically represent each of the screens that you want to design as part of your mobile app or website.

 You can also drag an element while holding the Option key (on Mac), or the Alt key (on Windows) to duplicate elements.

 You can also use the Fixed Position to fix the position of elements such as headers and footers on a scrolling artboard, or floating fixed elements.
-The pin icon indicates the fixed elements, and you can layer them above or below other design objects.
+The pin icon in the prototype mode indicates the fixed elements, and you can layer them above or below other design objects.

 If you have a collection of objects that do not fit the artboard when you paste them, they all paste to the center of the target artboard.